deeredman1991/Twitch-Plays-Bot/README.md

 ------
 1. Download the bot from this github page.

-2. Go into configs then default then setup login with the username of the bot, the oauth of the bot, and the
-*      streamer's chat that it should connect to.
+2. Go into configs then default then setup login with the username of the bot, the oauth of the bot, and the streamer's chat that it should connect to.

 3. Setup emulator_settings so that it knows what emu it needs to boot.

-4. Open a cli and cd into the Twitch-Plays-Bot folder and then run python -B main.py and the bot will start.
-*     (type 'cd "<path to bot>"' no single quotes, yes double quotes, into the cli)
+4. Open a cli and cd into the Twitch-Plays-Bot folder and then run python -B main.py and the bot will start. (type 'cd "<path to bot>"' no single quotes, yes double quotes, into the cli)

 5. Hit start session and the bot will run.
 You will know the bot has connected when it says: GO! in the chat.

-6. If you set binding": 0 to 1 in the user_variables binding 1 waits for 2 seconds after recieveing a command before
-*      executing it so that you can config the input keybinds from chat like up down and so on.
+6. If you set binding": 0 to 1 in the user_variables binding 1 waits for 2 seconds after recieveing a command before executing it so that you can config the input keybinds from chat like up down and so on.

 #Command Configuration:
 ------
  1. Command definitions are configured/created in "config\default\user_commands"

  2. A command definition consists of two properties;
- *      an external command( that chat uses ) and an internal command( that the bot sees ) that
+ *      an external command ( that chat uses )
+ *      an internal command ( that the bot sees )
- *      use the following syntax "root arg1 arg2 arg3": "root arg1 arg2 arg3"
+ *      They use the following syntax "external_root arg1 arg2 arg3": "internal_root arg1 arg2 arg3"

- 3. Command definitions "link" the input of the external command to the input of the internal command useing
- *      "variables" and have the following syntax; "#(variable=default_value)" for external commands, located
- *      (to the left of the ':') and "#(variable)" for internal commands (on the right of the ':')
- *      A variable inside an external command definition MUST include a default value.
-Instead of using a
- *      variable; you may also pass a value directly into the internal command to limit the functionality
- *      of that command.
+ 3. Command definitions "link" the input of the external command to the input of the internal command useing "variables" and have the following syntax; "#(variable=default_value)" for external commands, located (to the left of the ':') and "#(variable)" for internal commands (on the right of the ':') A variable inside an external command definition MUST include a default value.
+Instead of using a variable; you may also pass a value directly into the internal command to limit the functionality of that command.

  4. The internal commands are as follows;
  *      :mash buttonID times delay hold_for,